marius1909/Gelsenkirchen-Avatar/README.md

 # Gelsenkirchen-Avatar
-Smartphone App for  interactive learning with gamification
+Smartphone App for interactive learning with gamification!